shakebugs/shake-docs/docs/android/crash-reports/ask-for-description.md

 ## What happens next

-If the user decides they don't want to add their description (they tap outside the sheet) → the crash report will be sent to you silently anyway.
+If the user decides they don't want to add their own description (they tap outside the sheet) → the crash report will be sent to you silently anyway.

-If the user decides they do want to add their description (they tap the confirmation button) but then discards their ticket on the New ticket screeen → the crash report will be discarded.
+If the user decides they do want to add their own description (they tap the confirmation button) but then discards their ticket on the New ticket screen → the crash report will be discarded.